CIBC-Internal/python/Doc/library/ast.rst

 The abstract grammar is currently defined as follows:

 .. literalinclude:: ../../Parser/Python.asdl
+   :language: none

 :mod:`ast` Helpers
 ------------------

-Apart from the node classes, :mod:`ast` module defines these utility functions and classes for traversing abstract syntax trees:
+Apart from the node classes, the :mod:`ast` module defines these utility functions and classes for traversing abstract syntax trees:

 .. function:: parse(source, filename='<unknown>', mode='exec')